Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 She's like, there's a bloody Trojan horse in the backyard.

-They come up, look.
+They come out.

-They're like, Helen, baby.
+I look, they're like, Helen, baby.

 There's no Trojan horse in the backyard.